ezaruba/notonlyowner/content/ethereum/ethernaut-ctf/fallback.md

 Our contract, Fallback, inherits the attributes and functions from Ownable.
 Bear in mind that Solidity supports multiple inheritance, and that **the order in which you write the 'parent' contracts matters** (but that is a whole other story that you should not worry about, at least for now).

 ### Ownable
 But, the fuck is Ownable ?.
-Well, go and check out the code for yourself at [Zeppelin's repo](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/ownership/Ownable.sol).
+Well, go and check out the code for yourself at [OpenZeppelin's repo](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/ownership/Ownable.sol).
 As the docs say, it main goal is to simplify the tasks related to user authorization.

 Any contract that inherits from Ownable will have an [owner address](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/746673a94f7e43835fcb5cb7b1af8ff1eea4e276/contracts/ownership/Ownable.sol#L10) with the necessary permissions to execute some of the contract's functions, preventing any other account from calling them.
 Those functions *must* be labeled with the modifier [onlyOwner](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/746673a94f7e43835fcb5cb7b1af8ff1eea4e276/contracts/ownership/Ownable.sol#L31).